Marc Provissiero

-Marc Provissiero is an American entertainment manager, film and television producer, and a founding partner at Odenkirk Provissiero Entertainment, which represents artists and creators in film and TV.
+Marc Provissiero is an American entertainment manager, film and television producer, and a founding partner at OPE Partners, which represents artists and creators in film and TV.
 He is best known for producing No Hard Feelings (2023), Nobody (2021), and Pen15 (2019–2021).

 Life and career

-Provissiero spent ten years as a literary agent before leaving the William Morris Agency to start a management/production company, which soon led to the forming of Odenkirk Provissiero Entertainment with Naomi Odenkirk.
-Provissiero's list of clients includes Bob Odenkirk, Tim Robinson, Anna Konkle, and Randall Einhorn, among other creators.
+Provissiero spent ten years as a literary agent, eventually working for the William Morris Agency.
+He left that role and later formed Odenkirk Provissiero Entertainment, now OPE Partners, with Naomi Odenkirk.
+Provissiero's clients include Bob Odenkirk, Tim Robinson, Anna Konkle, and Randall Einhorn.

-As a film producer, Provissiero produced the comedy No Hard Feelings starring Jennifer Lawrence by filmmaker Gene Stupnitsky for Sony Pictures, earning $88 million at the box office and representing the largest theatrical comedy in recent years.
+As a film producer, Provissiero produced the comedy No Hard Feelings starring Jennifer Lawrence by filmmaker Gene Stupnitsky for Sony Pictures, earning $88 million at the box office.